dpaiton/PyTorchDisentanglement/README.md

-# PyTorchSparseCoding
+# PyTorchDisentanglement
-Sparse coding models implemented in PyTorch
+Sparse coding & other disentanglement models implemented in PyTorch